LilianaQuinley/NTH-DatingSite/README.md

 # Nothing to Hide React Express App

 # Project

-  Nothing to Hide is a Dating Application
+	  NTH application is a prototype Dating site that allows customers to 	expose details of themselves, such as credit status, criminal history and the like.

 # Objectives

 ## Nothing_to_hide.js

 	Create a MySQL database to handle the store

 	Connect the Nothing_to-Hide.js file to the database to allow connection.query'

 # How to Use